tramlinehq/docs/docs/integrations/distribution/app_store.md

 # App Store Connect

 :::note
-You need to add only one integration to use both TestFlight and App Store.
+For both TestFlight and App Store, you only need to add the integration once.
 :::

 Navigate to the integrations page for your app and select __App Store Connect & TestFlight__ under the __Distributions__ section on the page.